BryantLogan/s3-sync-cache-invalidate-action/readme.md

 -   NOTE: If you're using CloudFront, you'll need to add appropriate policy with permission to invalidate cache to the same user.

 -   In the GitHub repo, click on 'Settings' then 'Secrets' and 'Actions'.
--   You'll then need to create the appropriate secrets using the name of the S3 bucket, IAM user AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+-   You'll then need to create the appropriate secrets using the name of the AWS_S3_BUCKET, IAM user AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 - NOTE: If you're using CloudFront, you'll need to add another secret for the CloudFront Distribution ID.

 -   In the GitHub repo, click on Actions, then 'set up a workflow yourself'.